fedecaccia/finance_articles/README.md

 Each folder contains the codes behind articles published at [blog.coinfabrik](https://blog.coinfabrik.com).
 The articles are:

 * What I've Learned From my First Arbitrage Experiences
-* A Review on Cryptoasset Valuation Models
+* A Review on Cryptoasset Valuation Frameworks